wycks/WordPhing/README.md

 - `"phing wp-gzip"`         Creates a gzip
 - `"phing wp-doc"`          Runs PHP Documentor 2
 - `"phing wp-min-js"`       Minify JS
+- `"phing wp-ftp"`          FTP upload
+-
 - `"phing help"`            Command line options

 Commands are chainable , for example `"phing wp-install wp-gzip"`

 The build will not overwrite existing directories or existing databases.
 The file/dir permissions (chown)  are commented out by default to prevent issues on windows